Kirsten Kasper

 Kirsten Kasper is an American professional triathlete.
+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.

 College career

 She was a cross country runner for the Georgetown Hoyas.

 Professional career

 2016 season

 She won world championship gold in the mixed relay.

 Kasper won her first World Cup event in Salinas, Ecuador.

 2017 season

-Kasper finished 4th in the 2017 ITU World Triathlon Series rankings by virtue of a 4th place finish in the Finale.
+Kasper finished 4th in the 2017 ITU World Triathlon Series rankings by virtue of a 4th-place finish in the Finale.
 This final ranking was highlighted by her first WTS podium, a third in Yokohama.